LocalBitcoins: History

 In 2018, LocalBitcoins headed the list of best financially performing companies in Finland arranged by the local specialized publication Kauppalehti.

 In 2014, 2016, and 2018 people who used the site were arrested for money laundering and related crimes.

-In January 2019, hackers stole bitcoin worth $28,200 from users' LocalBitcoins accounts.
+In January 2019, attackers stole bitcoin worth $28,200 from users' LocalBitcoins accounts.
 LocalBitcoins was able to identify and solve the case immediately, announcing so to its users.
 On the same day, LocalBitcoins shared that LocalBitcoins accounts were safe to use and emphasized the importance of two-factor authentication.

+In March 2019, following the approval of new Finnish legislation on virtual currency service providers, LocalBitcoins began introducing enhanced anti-money laundering (AML) and know-your-customer (KYC) measures, including a new registration process that required users to verify basic identity information.

 In November 2019, LocalBitcoins.com got registered as a Virtual Currency Provider by the Finnish Financial Supervisory Authority.

-On February 9, 2023, LocalBitcoins announced it will cease operations later in February.
+On 9 February 2023, LocalBitcoins announced it would cease operations later in February.

+In June 2025, LocalBitcoins was imposed an €500,000 penalty by the Finnish Financial Supervisory Authority in 2025 for deficiencies in customer due diligence and identity verification that occurred during its last years of operation.

 Services

-The website offered a service to facilitate the locating of Bitcoin users, who can meet for person to person trading of bitcoin.
-The site is suggested for casual traders seeking more privacy.
-The site uses an escrow system, and the transfer of bitcoin is made after funds are received in the sellers account.
-LocalBitcoins has a reputation system for users and an escrow and conflict resolution service.
+The website offered a service to facilitate the locating of Bitcoin users, who could meet for person to person trading of bitcoin.
+The site was suggested for casual traders seeking more privacy.
+The site used an escrow system, and the transfer of bitcoin was made after funds were received in the sellers account.
+LocalBitcoins had a reputation system for users and an escrow and conflict resolution service.